 Lynchburg does not offer programs or courses specifically designed for students with disabilities.
 However, in addition to reasonable accommodations approved on a case-by-case basis, the University offers all students a variety of support services such as tutoring, mentoring, advising, workshops, academic success courses, academic counseling, career services, and therapeutic counseling.
 These services, along with small classes and an intimate connection to faculty and staff, contribute to an exceptional experience for all students.

-The Center for Accessibility and Disability Resources (CADR) works with students, faculty, staff, and administrators to provide or arrange for reasonable accommodations, services, training, consultation, and technical assistance based on disability and strives to ensure that Lynchburg courses, programs, services, activities, and facilities are equally accessible to all students.
+The Center for Accessibility and Disability Resources (CADR) works with enrolled students of the University of Lynchburg to consider and arrange for reasonable accommodations, services, training, consultation, and technical assistance based on disability.
+CADR supports the University to ensure that Lynchburg courses, programs, services, activities, and facilities are equally accessible to all students.

 The Center also endeavors to assist students in becoming effective self-advocates and to facilitate an inclusive, supportive campus atmosphere that fosters respect and promotes independence.